 Through partnerships, we provide short-term, emergency housing relief (generally a few days, up to 90 days).
 This provides stabilization post-exit of an individual's trafficking situation.

-We offer transitional housing through our 12-18 month Safehome program, which is designed for rehabilitation, holistic care and economic empowerment.
+We offer transitional housing through a 12-18 month stay in our safehome, which is designed for holistic recovery and economic empowerment.

-We offer independent living for survivors who are self-sufficient and ready for community-based, long-term living placement.
+We offer independent living for survivors who are self-sufficient and desire community-based, long-term living placement.